Learning-based legged locomotion; state of the art and future perspectives: Components of MDP for Locomotion

 \subsubsection{Simulators}

-Since DRL requires a large number of samples to train a policy, it is common practice to learn policies in simulation and then directly deploy these policies in the real world.
-As noted earlier, fast and accurate simulators have a played a critical role for recent advances in learning locomotion behaviors.
+Since DRL requires a large number of samples to train a policy, it is common practice to learn policies in simulation and then directly deploy them in the real world.
+As noted in Sec. \ref{subsec:simulators}, fast and accurate simulators have played a critical role in recent advances in learning locomotion behaviors.

 State-of-the-art simulators used in robotics commonly rely on a rigid contact (elastic or inelastic) assumption.
 They model contact using a complementarity condition together with friction cone constraints (linear or nonlinear) \cite{todorov2012mujoco,coumans2016pybullet,hwangbo2018per,makoviychuk2021isaac}.
 Also, there has been a tremendous effort towards making these simulation environments differentiable \cite{geilinger2020add,le2021differentiable,howell2022dojo} which would make it possible to perform efficient system identification through contact or to directly update the parameters of a policy via backpropagation through time.
 Multiple recent works have extensively compared the simulation environments and we refer the readers to those works for a complete survey \cite{collins2021review,kim2021survey,liu2021role} and to \cite{lidec2023contact} for an extensive survey of the multitude of methods used by simulators to solve for (rigid) contact in robotics.
-The GPU-friendly nature of Isaac Gym \cite{makoviychuk2021isaac} allows for collecting state-transition data at a rate of nearly one million per second, makes it especially interesting for DRL \cite{kim2021survey}.
+The GPU-friendly nature of Isaac Sim \cite{makoviychuk2021isaac} allows for collecting state-transition data at a rate of nearly one million per second, making it especially interesting for DRL \cite{kim2021survey}.
 Relatedly, the new version of MuJoCo includes MuJoCo XLA (MJX) which makes it GPU-compatible via the JAX framework \cite{mujoco2023jax}.
-The trend of recent simulator usage for learning-based locomotion is illustrated in Figure~\ref{fig:sim}, which captures early-developed communities for PyBullet and MuJoCo and also highlights the recent rise of Isaac Gym.
+The trend of recent simulator usage for learning-based locomotion is illustrated in Figure~\ref{fig:sim}, which captures early-developed communities for PyBullet and MuJoCo and also highlights the recent rise of Isaac Sim.

 Relying on a rigid contact model that disallows any compliance or penetration is a limitation when dealing with tasks where interacting with a compliant environment is essential.
 Recently, researchers in both fields of locomotion and in-hand manipulation have looked into more advanced contact models to better capture the complexity of compliant interactions \cite{khadiv2019rigid,masterjohn2022velocity,choi2023learning}.
 For instance, \cite{khadiv2019rigid} proposes a nonlinear compliant contact model that can handle both rigid and soft interaction scenarios.
 In \cite{masterjohn2022velocity}, the idea of pressure field contact patches is re-visited to foster their use with available velocity-level time steppers which enable simulation of compliant interactions with real-time rates.
 In \cite{choi2023learning}, on the other hand, an analytical nonlinear point contact model is used.
 To match the behavior of the model with the real-world data, the authors randomized the stiffness and damping ratio of the terrain such that the distribution of the simulation results matched the experimental distributions.
 To enable interaction with a wide range of environments and objects, a crucial component for learning-based algorithms will be reliable and fast simulation environments that can model a wide range of physical interactions.